roderickvd/pleezer/CONTRIBUTING.md

 6. **Testing**: While writing new tests is encouraged, it's not required at this stage as we do not yet have a test harness.
 Just make sure your code passes any existing tests.
 7. **Documentation**: Contributions to documentation are highly valued.
 If your pull request includes changes that require documentation updates, please include them.

-We will acknowledge contributors in the release notes unless they choose to opt out.
-Sponsoring the project via [GitHub Sponsors](https://github.com/sponsors/roderickvd) is also a meaningful way to contribute.

-By contributing, you agree that your code will be licensed under the terms of the [Sustainable Use License](https://github.com/roderickvd/pleezer/blob/main/LICENSE.md).

 ### Security

 Please refer to the [Security Policy](https://github.com/roderickvd/pleezer/blob/main/SECURITY.md) for information on how to report security vulnerabilities.
 Do not use GitHub issues or discussions for reporting security vulnerabilities.